 Section 1: SPORTSMANSHIP

-The Rhode Island Interscholastic League Principal’s Committee on Athletics has been working on a common set of sportsmanship standards that can be implemented in every member school.
+The Rhode Island Interscholastic League Principal’s Committee on Athletics has developed a common set of sportsmanship standards that can be implemented in every member school.
 Concerns with the behavior of student athletes and coaches on the field or court and the ever increasing unsportsmanlike behavior of spectators, the committee believes it is essential that all member schools have sportsmanship standards and programs in place.

 Member schools are expected to conduct their relations with each other at all levels of competition in a spirit of good sportsmanship.
 Everyone involved has the obligation to see clearly his/her influence and act accordingly.